-- Piazza Tasso: Sorrento's main square is the perfect place to immerse yourself in daily live and grab a drink or a gelato while people watching!
+- Piazza Tasso: Sorrento's main square is the perfect place to immerse yourself in daily life and grab a drink or a gelato while people watching!

-- Bagni della Regina Giovanna: this paradise secluded cove located under Roman ruins is Sorrento's best kept secret.
-If you've got the time to walk (just under an hour), take the local bus (20 minutes) or drive (15 minutes), you'll fall in love with the breathtaking turquoise waters and coastal views!
+- Bagni della Regina Giovanna: this paradise cove located under Roman ruins is Sorrento's best-kept secret.
+If you've got the time to walk (just under an hour), take the local bus (20 minutes), or drive (15 minutes), you'll fall in love with the breathtaking turquoise waters and coastal views!

 How to get to Sorrento from Naples?

 Sorrento is located 30 miles (50 km) south of Naples.
 It can be reached by train, being the last stop on the line from Napoli Piazza Garibaldi station.
 The train journey takes a little over an hour, usually with three departures per hour, and only costs a few Euros for a return ticket.
 If you'd prefer not to have to worry about navigating Naples' public transport system, you may find it easier to rent a car and drive or to book an excursion with transport included.

 The easiest and most comfortable way to get to visit Sorrento from Naples is to reserve an excursion that includes hotel pickup and drop off, so all you need to do is sit back and enjoy the stunning views of the Amalfi Coast.

 Our day trips usually combine tours of Sorrento with visits to other destinations on and around the Amalfi Coast like Amalfi, Positano, Ravello, or Pompeii.
 Take a look at the different options via the following links: